 - U.S. Embassy phone numbers: Phone 1: 01 43 12 22 22; Phone 2: (33) 01 42 66 97 83

 Students may wish to bring their own phones to Europe with them.
 One option is to sign up for an international service with your home provider.
 Look carefully at costs for international calls as “roaming fees” can be expensive.
 Some plans will allow you to select a small number of phone numbers in the U.S. to call at more reasonable prices.

 Another option is to bring your phone from home but to buy a new French sim card while in France.
 There are two important considerations before making this choice.

-- Your phone must be unlocked.
+- Your phone must be UNLOCKED (don’t assume that it is as many are not in the U.S.).
 That is, if your telephone service at home was with Verizon or ATT the phone may need to be unlocked to be able to use with another company.

 - It must be a phone that uses the GSM network at home (not CDMA) as Europe only uses the GSM whereas in the U.S. there are two systems.
 Currently (2018), ATT and T-Mobile are the only major phone companies using GSM.
 Verizon and Sprint use CDMA.
 For smaller companies like Boost, Cricket and others, they usually run off one of the big four company systems.

 GSM cell phones and networks work on GSM bands (frequencies).
 Cell phones in the US work at GSM 1900 or 850.
 Cell phones in Europe work on GSM 900 or 1800.
 You need to make sure that your phone is also set up for the European frequencies for it to work.
 If you want to use your GSM cell phone in both the US and Europe, get a Quad Band phone (four bands).
 These cost a little more but offer this extra flexibility of being able to use the same phone in Europe and North America.